CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

     "type": "change_scent", // Change the scent type of the user.
     "scent_typeid": "sc_fetid", // The scenttype_id of the new scent.
     "charges_to_use": 2, // Charges consumed when the item is used.
 (Default: 1)
-    "scent_mod": 150, // Modifier added to the scent intensity.
-(Default: 0)
+    "scent_mod": 20, // Percentage to be subtracted from scent intensity, ranges from 0 to 100.
+20 means scent is 20% less intensive (Default: 0)
     "duration": "6 m", // How long does the effect last.
     "effects": [ { "id": "fetid_goop", "duration": 360, "bp": "torso", "permanent": true } ], // List of effects with their id, duration, bodyparts, and permanent bool
     "waterproof": true, // Is the effect waterproof.
 (Default: false)